 “Well, grab my hands and try to love ‘im.
 Tell me if’n ya feels ‘im when he touches ya, too.
 Alls ya gots ta do is believe I loves ya.”

-Everyone had circled around us in front of the Christmas tree by the fire.
+Everyone circled around us in front of the Christmas tree by the fire.
 Tommy scrunches up his face, trying extra hard to love me and be loved by Casper.
-It’s a no-brainer since he already allowed Jace to levitate him on stage.
+It’s a no-brainer since he already allowed Jace to levitate him off stage.
 Jace circles above everyone in the room, players, crew, chorus, moms, Miami guests and Mrs. McCarthy.
 The room already glows from the fire and Christmas tree lights.
 The twins go around turning off the lamps and overhead lights.
 As Jace circles the whole group, the glow intensifies He settles above Tommy before placing his hands on his head.

 “I feels ‘im,” Tommy shouts.
 A brighter glow emanates from the two of us.
 Everyone goes, ‘Ah, oh,’ like when the town’s Christmas tree is lit.